MetaMask/design-tokens/README.md

 ## Installation

 Currently the metamask design tokens repo supports 2 formats.
-CSS in JS for React Native applications and CSS variables for web applications.
+CSS-in-JS for React Native applications and CSS variables for web applications.
 These formats are based on its primary consumers [metamask-extension](https://github.com/MetaMask/metamask-extension) and [metamask-mobile](https://github.com/MetaMask/metamask-mobile).

 ### CSS Variables